Understanding Your Assessment

 How is the AV determined?

-To ensure properties are assessed uniformly and at 50% of market value, the Ingham County Equalization Department conducts annual sales and appraisal studies.
+To ensure properties are assessed uniformly and at 50% of market value, the Saginaw County Equalization Department conducts annual sales and appraisal studies.
 These studies analyze the sale or appraised value of properties compared to their AV.
-Based on these studies, the assessor must increase or decrease values so that each class of property (e.g., residential, commercial, industrial, etc.) is at 50% market value.
-The 2023 residential sales study included sales from April 1, 2020 through March 31, 2022.
+Based on these studies, the assessor must increase or decrease values so that each class of property (e.g., agricultural, residential, commercial, industrial, etc.) is at 50% of market value.
+The sales study includes sales from April 1, two years prior through March 31, current year.

-Residential sales data is then organized, by the assessor, into economic neighborhoods.
-For residential properties an economic neighborhood can be a single subdivision or a grouping of areas with similar characteristics.
+Residential sales data is then organized, by the assessor into economic neighborhoods.
+For residential properties an economic neighborhood can be building types with similar characteristics.
 If the sales in an economic neighborhood indicate an increase or decrease in value, the AV of properties in that neighborhood are adjusted uniformly based on conclusions drawn from the sales.

 A similar method is used to value commercial and industrial properties, although some commercial properties are also valued using an income approach.
 Personal property is assessed using personal property statements reporting the assets of a business.
-December 31, 2022 is situs day (i.e., “Tax Day”) for property taxes in Michigan for 2023 assessments.
-All AV are determined as of that day.
+December 31st is situs day (i.e., “Tax Day”) for property taxes in Michigan.

 Note: This material is intended as general information and should not be construed as legal advice.
 If you have specific legal questions, you should always consult an attorney.